-Office of Career Services
+Career Services

-Career Services seeks to provide students and alumni with the best possible assistance in developing and achieving their career objectives as they work toward the goal of lifelong career satisfaction.
-The Career Services Office also facilitates internship placements and the award of academic credit for work-integrated learning.
+Career Services provides students and alumni with the best possible assistance in developing and achieving their career objectives as they work toward the goal of lifelong career satisfaction.
+The office also facilitates internship placements and the award of academic credit for workintegrated learning.
+For more information about career opportunities and internships, students and alumni can contact Career Services in Bailo Hall, 716.286.8530, or careers@niagara.edu.